REUTERS SUMMIT-Brexit in Jan 2020 won't lift fog over UK markets, investors say

 "It will be a long journey and Brexit itself -- the discussion with the EU -- will also be a long journey," he said.

-Latest data from Bank of America Merrill Lynch showed on Friday that UK equities, which they branded as "extremely unloved", had enjoyed 15 straight days of investment inflows, the longest winning streak in four years.
+Data from Bank of America Merrill Lynch showed on Friday however that UK equities, which they branded as "extremely unloved", had enjoyed 15 straight days of investment inflows, the longest winning streak in four years.

 Shares in Britain-oriented firms listed on the FTSE 250 index are up 5% in the past two months .FTMC and some investors, such as Arbuthnot Latham, say they have added exposure at the expense of the internationally focused FTSE 100 benchmark.